Canigó

 The Canigó (Canigó /ca/, /ca/; Canigou /fr/; mons Canigosus or Canigonis) is a mountain located in the Pyrenees of southern France.

 The Canigó is located less than 50 km from the sea and has an elevation of 2,784.70 m.
 Due to its sharp flanks and its dramatic location near the coast, until the 18th century the Canigó was believed to be the highest mountain in the Pyrenees.

-Being between south and Northern Catalonia, the mountain has a historical symbolical significance for Catalan people.
+Being in Northern Catalonia and visible in Southern Catalonia, the mountain has a historical symbolical significance for Catalan people.

-In good weather, it is visible from Marseille on 8 February and 31 October, due to atmospheric optical effects.

 Geography

 The Canigó is located in Pyrénées-Orientales, south of Prades and north of Prats-de-Mollo-la-Preste.
 Its summit lies on the border between two communes: Vernet-les-Bains and Taurinya (although the territories of two other communes - Casteil and Valmanya - approach quite closely to the summit).
 Its location makes it visible from the plains of Roussillon and from Conflent in France, and as well from Empordà in Spain.

 Twice a year, in early February and at the end of October, with good weather, the Canigó can be seen at sunset from as far as Marseille, 250 km away, by refraction of light.
 This phenomenon was observed in 1808 by baron Franz Xaver von Zach from the Notre-Dame de la Garde basilica in Marseille.
 All year long, it can also be seen, with good weather, from Agde, Port-Camargue and the Montagne Noire.